-EXHIBITION AND CONVENTION FACILITIES means a development that provides permanent facilities for meetings, seminars and conventions, product and trade fairs, circuses, and other exhibitions.
-(Bylaw 2021-15 passed on August 3, 2022)
+EXHIBITION AND CONVENTION FACILITIES means a development that is owned and managed by a public authority or non-profit agency and that provides permanent facilities for meetings, seminars and conventions, product and trade fairs, circuses, and other exhibitions.

 EXTERIOR STORAGE means an area where goods, materials, or equipment are stored outside.
 Exterior storage does not include the storage of goods and materials in accessory buildings.